asgardeo/mobile-ui-sdks/android/README.md

 - `AuthenticationState.Initial`: Initial state of the authentication process.
 - `AuthenticationState.Loading`: SDK is calling an API to handle the authentication and waiting for the result.
-- `AuthenticationState.Unauthenticated`: User is not authenticated.
+- `AuthenticationState.Unauthenticated`: This means authentication flow is still not completed and a particular step is getting challenged for authentication.
 In this state, the list of available authenticators will be returned to you in a `AuthenticationFlowNotSuccess` object.
 - `AuthenticationState.Authenticated`: User is authenticated.
+- `AuthenticationState.Error`: An error occured during the authentcation flow.

 3. To start the authentication process, call `authenticationProvider.isLoggedInStateFlow`, this will check if there is an active session available and if available, the authentication state will emit `AuthenticationState.Authenticated`, else will emit `AuthenticationState.Initial`.